-Acquisition of BaroFold's PreEMTTM high-pressure protein refolding technology in December 2017
+Acquisition of BaroFold's PreEMT[TM] high-pressure protein refolding technology in December 2017

 BaroFold's assets have significantly increased PBI's intellectual property portfolio in high-pressure technologies with the addition of eight issued and several pending patents.
 These patents give PBI the ability to operate in several important areas for biologics research and manufacturing: protein folding, re-folding and disaggregation.
-The patents also provide PBI the right to grant licenses to third parties to practice the PreEMT and other technologies in both research laboratories and in biopharmaceutical manufacturing.
+The patents also provide PBI the right to grant licenses to third parties to practice the BaroFold and other technologies in both research laboratories and in biopharmaceutical manufacturing.

-Biopharmaceutical products are typically large-molecule proteins produced via complex biological manufacturing processes that can lead to undesirable protein misfolding and aggregation.
+Biopharmaceutical products are typically large-molecule protein therapeutics produced via complex biological manufacturing processes that can result in undesirable protein misfolding and aggregation outcomes.
 Misfolded or aggregated proteins typically lack therapeutic activity and can present health risks to patients, requiring robust remediation within pharmaceutical manufacturing processes.
-The PreEMT technology improves the quality of manufacturing, decreases manufacturing costs (as much as \$2-10M/year per commercial biologic drug), and facilitates achievement of proper activity from difficult-to-manufacture proteins.
+The Barofold technology improves the quality of manufacturing, decreases manufacturing costs (as much as \$2-10M/year per commercial biologic drug), and facilitates achievement of proper activity from difficult-to-manufacture proteins.